ganbnuray/Genealogy-Tree-Reconstruction-Using-DNA-sequences/README.md

-# Gene Genealogy Tree Construction using Longest Common Subsequence (LCS)
+# Gene Genealogy Tree Construction Using Longest Common Subsequence (LCS)

 This project implements the **Longest Common Subsequence (LCS)** algorithm and applies it to construct **gene genealogy trees** using both **local** and **global** approaches.